 - The application fee can be added to the mortgage and is refundable if the mortgage does not take place.
 If you add the application fee to your mortgage, this increases the amount you borrow and will also increase your monthly payments.

-- House purchases must complete within three months of the date of the formal mortgage offer.
+- Remortgages must complete within three months from the date the application is received.